MileHacker Logo

 Avoiding Harmful Practices & Charitable Giving

 Japan has robust laws protecting its citizens and workers.
-Instances of visiting-related exploitation are extremely rare.
+Instances of the travel industry-related exploitation are extremely rare.
 Travel with confidence that your economic choices here are ethical.

 Supporting Local Businesses

 Choose to patronize neighborhood eateries and shop at local stores rather than exclusively international chains.
-Stay at locally owned accommodations if you can.
+Stay at locally owned accommodations where possible.
 Purchase souvenirs directly from local artisans.

 Appropriate Charitable Giving